Clear kayak eco-tour, at the Frenchman's Creek Nature Reserve in the Turks and Caicos

 Clear kayaks in a nature reserve in the Turks and Caicos

-Clear and Glass-bottom Kayaks
+Clear & Glass-Bottom Kayaks

 Clear kayaks are great for short trips in sheltered areas where there is a varied and active underwater environment, such as a red mangrove estuary.
+They're also the ideal kayak for a drone photoshoot.

 Conventional Touring Kayaks